Published on: May 17, 2017, Last Edited: Mar 25, 2019

 Once an applicant meets all the eligibility requirements, there are additional requirements that must be met.
 First, the person must have a valid passport from the 38 countries participating in the visa waiver program.
 This is a basic requirement that must be provided during the application process because it contains pertinent information necessary for making the admissibility determination.
 Applicants must not be in possession of a visitor’s visa as it removes the essence of an ESTA application.

 Further, McNeill, Carafano, Dean, & Sales (2009) have stressed on the payment mechanism since most people are not well informed on ways to make secure payments.
 What is needed is a valid VISA, MasterCard, American Express, or Discover Card because of their recognition by the government as being secure, authentic, and in conformity to financial requirements as provided by state agencies.
-A PayPal account can be used to serve the same purpose as the cards to make the required payments.
-For this case, a payment is required where it is split into processing and authorization fee.

 Payment of the fees can be done later as compared to some perceptions that it should be done instantaneously.
 Individual applicants have an allowance of seven days after submitting the application to complete payment.
 Exceeding this threshold makes the application inaccessible and the applicant must reapply.
 The same is applicable for group applications but the seven-day countdown begins after the last application has been filed.
 As compared to an individual application, the group ID becomes inaccessible and the group point of contact must resubmit.
 According to McNeill, Carafano, Dean, & Sales (2009), this policy is intended to ease application processing and shorten the application duration.